Girl Crush: Content

 As CMT's Alison Bonaguro wrote, the song is "about a girl obsessing over another girl because that girl stole her lover ...
 On the other hand, it could also be about a girl obsessing over the girl who is with the man that she wants but has never had."
 Bonaguro added that it is not a girl crush (on another girl) per se, but rather a girl desiring to taste her rival's lips in order to taste him and "to drown in her perfume, to have her long blond hair — and so on — all in an effort to get him back".

 Lori McKenna stated that when she presented the idea to co-writer Liz Rose that Rose disliked the idea at first but that Rose changed her mind after hearing the first verse that Hillary Lindsey had written.
 Group members Kimberly Schlapman and Karen Fairchild heard the song and asked that it be saved for them.

 Composition

-"Girl Crush" is in the key of C major and a 6/8 time signature, with an approximate tempo of 58 dotted quarter notes per minute and a primary chord pattern of C-Em-F-G. Karen Fairchild's lead vocals range from G_{3}-A_{4}.
+"Girl Crush" is in the key of C major and a 6/8 time signature, with an approximate tempo of 58 dotted quarter notes per minute and a primary chord pattern of C–Em–F–G. Karen Fairchild's lead vocals range from G_{3} to A_{4}.